akumuli/akumuli.github.io/_posts/2017-02-13-benchmark.md

 layout:     post
 title:      Understanding Akumuli Performance
 date:       2017-02-13 18:00:00
 summary: Akumuli was designed with performance in mind from the very beginning.
-I set the lower bound for the write throughput at the 1M writes/second as one of the project goals.
+I set the lower bound for the write throughput at the 1M writes/second level as one of the project goals.
 Every version so far delivers this performance, that's why this number is mentioned on the project page.
 But this is only a lower bound.
 It would be interesting to see what level of performance is achievable with today's hardware!
 categories: akumuli
 ---

 Akumuli was designed with performance in mind from the very beginning.
-I set the lower bound for the write throughput at the 1M writes/second as one of the project goals.
+I set the lower bound for the write throughput at the 1M writes/second level as one of the project goals.
 Every version so far delivers this performance, that's why this number is mentioned on the [project page](https://github.com/akumuli/Akumuli).
 But this is only a lower bound.
 It would be interesting to see what level of performance is achievable with today's hardware!

 To answer this question I tested Akumuli on AWS and it managed to sustain 4.5 million write operations per second on a dedicated m3.2xlarge node.
 This isn't a peak but steady write throughput over the network.
 And my tests showed that it scales almost linearly on a multicore machine.